The main sectors of the economy are:

 Service / tertiary sector

 The service sector is concerned with the intangible aspect of offering services to consumers and business.
-It involves retail of the manufactured goods.
+It involves retail of manufactured goods.
 It also provides services, such as insurance and banking.
 In the twentieth century, the service sector has grown due to improved labour productivity and higher disposable income.
 More disposable income enables more spending on ‘luxury’ service items, such as tourism and restaurants.

 The quaternary sector is said to the intellectual aspect of the economy.
 It includes education, training, the development of technology, and research and development.
 It is the process which enables entrepreneurs to innovate better manufacturing processes and improve the quality of services offered in the economy.
 Without this growth of technology and information, economic development would be slow or non-existent.